seastan/lotr-lcg-set-generator/README.md

     git clone https://github.com/seastan/lotr-lcg-set-generator.git .
     ```

-    Later, when you want to update the code, run `Git CMD`, navigate to the folder and run the following command:
+    Later, when you want to update the code, run `Git CMD`, navigate to the folder, and run the following command:

     ```
     git pull
     ```

-    If you prefer UI interface, instead of `Git CMD` you may also use `GitHub Desktop` (https://desktop.github.com).
+    If you prefer a UI interface, instead of `Git CMD` you may also use `GitHub Desktop` (https://desktop.github.com).
     In that case, on GitHub UI click `Code`, then click `Open with Github Desktop`.

 2. Make sure there is a spreadsheet on Google Sheets (most likely, it already exists).